Foundation Stock Service

 They’re a pretty rare breed, and there are only around 9,000 Eurasiers in the world.
 Due to the breed’s European origins, most of them are kept as pets in Switzerland and Germany, although their popularity is steadily increasing throughout the globe.

-The Eurasier is an ideal dog for families who have a lot of love and affection to give to their new canine buddy.
-Eurasiers are very family-oriented and need lots of attention, and, once they get to know you, they'll never leave your side!
+The Eurasier is an ideal dog for families who have a lot of love and affection to give to their new canine buddies.
+Eurasiers are very family-oriented and need lots of attention, and, once they get to know you, they’ll never leave your side!

 As it’s not an overly active dog it’s perfectly happy with families who spend a lot of time at home and can settle into most households, whether it’s an apartment or a house.